ARM-software/AVH/DoxyGen/simulation/src/using.md

   - **-f** specifies the *config-file* for the VHT simulation model.
   - **-a** specifies the application to load.
   - **--stat** instructs to print run statistics on simulation exit.
-  - **--cyclelimit** specifies a cycle limit where the simulation terminates.
+  - **--simlimit** specifies the maximum number of seconds to simulate.

 The content of the *vht_config.txt* could be:
 ```